Quick Answer

 Disney+ launched at $6.99 in 2019.
 Its ad-free tier now costs $15.99.
 Netflix has raised prices multiple times since 2020.
 According to BBC News, streaming costs across major platforms have risen by an average of 25–30% over three years.

 These increases compound the creep effect.
-You signed up at one price.
-You’re now paying a very different one.
+You signed up at one price and are now paying a very different one.
 Most consumers never revisit the original value proposition after the initial purchase decision.
+Research from McKinsey & Company’s subscription commerce report found that fewer than 20% of subscribers actively re-evaluate a service after the first 90 days of use, giving companies a wide window to implement price increases with minimal churn.

 How Regulatory Changes Are Slowly Helping

-The good news?
 Regulators have started paying attention.
-The FTC proposed a “click-to-cancel” rule in 2023, requiring companies to make cancellation as easy as sign-up.
+The Federal Trade Commission (FTC) proposed a “click-to-cancel” rule in 2023, requiring companies to make cancellation as easy as sign-up.
 This rule directly targets dark patterns that keep consumers trapped.
+The rule has since been enforced, and several major platforms have already faced FTC scrutiny for non-compliance.

+The Consumer Financial Protection Bureau (CFPB) has also increased oversight of automatic renewal billing practices, particularly targeting companies that obscure renewal terms in lengthy terms-of-service agreements.
 Several states have introduced their own consumer protection measures.
-California’s automatic renewal laws now require clearer disclosure of terms before charging consumers.
+California’s automatic renewal laws now require clearer disclosure of terms before charging consumers, and similar legislation has passed in New York and Illinois.
 These regulatory shifts acknowledge what consumers have felt for years: canceling shouldn’t require a phone call, three emails, and a guilt trip.

-Fintech tools have also stepped in to fill the gap.
-Apps like Rocket Money and Trim scan your bank statements for recurring charges.
-They flag forgotten subscriptions and even negotiate cancellations.
+Fintech tools have also stepped in.
+Apps like Rocket Money and Trim scan your bank statements for recurring charges, flag forgotten subscriptions, and can negotiate cancellations on your behalf.
+SoFi has integrated subscription tracking directly into its personal finance dashboard, allowing members to view and manage recurring charges alongside their loan and investment accounts.
 These tools turn technology back in the consumer’s favor.

 Taking Back Control of Your Recurring Charges